Schirmacher Oasis: Flora and fauna

 The rocky soil at the Oasis allows growth only for a limited amount of undemanding plants like mosses and lichens.

 Animals are also rare at the Oasis.
 Exceptions are the Antarctic skua, the Antarctic petrel, the snow petrel, and the Wilson's storm petrel.
 Occasionally, Adélie penguins can be seen at the oasis.

 History

 At the beginning of 1939 Germany launched an expedition under the command of captain Alfred Ritscher to explore an uncharted area of the Antarctic.
-They surveyed an area between latitudes 69°10’ S and 76°30’ S and longitudes 11°30 W and 20°00’ E, totaling 600 000 km² and called it Neuschwabenland, or New Swabia.
+They surveyed an area between latitudes 69°10’ S and 76°30’ S and longitudes 11°30 W and 20°00’ E, totaling 600 000 km^{2} and called it Neuschwabenland, or New Swabia.
 The area was surveyed by two Dornier hydroplanes, Boreas and Passat.
 One was piloted by Richard Heinrich Schirmacher, who, on 3 February 1939, spotted both the oasis and the lake at its centre.
 Schirmacher named both after himself.